 This chamber, known as the Cathedral Cave, is home to an auditorium that is used for concerts, ballet, and drama.
 It’s set up with a concrete stage and seating, and has hosted everything from light shows and orchestras, to plays, rock bands, and even beauty pageants.
 The Gibraltar World Music Festival is held in the cave every year, and it’s easy to see why.
 Due to the natural acoustic properties of the cave it’s especially good for music, and provides a completely unique and exciting experience for anybody watching or listening.

 Even if you don’t get the chance to see the auditorium in action, St Michael’s Cave is open daily to the public.
 The formations are colourfully lit, and you can find out all about its fascinating history.
-Tickets start from £12.00 , which includes entrance to the two other major attractions on The Rock, the Moorish Castle and the Great Seige Tunnels.
+Tickets include entrance to the two other major attractions on The Rock, the Moorish Castle and the Great Seige Tunnels.

 Gibraltar is found to the south of Spain and is classed as a British Overseas Territory, which means they use both Pound sterling (GDP) and the Gibraltar pound (GIP).
 Some businesses accept Euros, but due to the poor exchange rate we would recommend just taking sterling with you.
-Flights start at around £113 in August, and it’s only a couple of hours away by plane, making it an extremely popular holiday destination for Brits.
+Flights are well priced and it’s only a couple of hours away by plane, making it an extremely popular holiday destination for Brits.

 If you’re thinking of visiting any underground attractions whilst you’re on holiday, don’t forget to buy your travel insurance before you go.
 Although most of the attractions will be safe, there are slightly more risks associated with these activities, so it’s really important to make sure you’re covered in case anything unexpected occurs.